Article I — Name, Principal Office; Other Offices:

 Section 1.
 In the event that the Baltimore Chapter or its governing officers failed to act according to this bylaws and Baltimore Chapter’s or all PMI® policies, procedures, and rules outlined in the charter agreement, PMI® has a right to dissolve the Baltimore Chapter .

 Section 2.
-In the event the Baltimore Chapter failed to deliver value to its members as outlined in Baltimore Chapter’s business plan and without mitigated circumstance, the Component acknowledges that PMI® has a right to dissolve the Baltimore Chapter, as per the terms of the Charter.
+In the event the Baltimore Chapter failed to deliver value to its members as outlined in Baltimore Chapter’s business plan and without mitigated circumstance, the Chapter acknowledges that PMI® has a right to dissolve the Baltimore Chapter, as per the terms of the Charter.

 Section 3.
 In the event the Baltimore Chapter is considering to dissolve the Baltimore Chapter.
-The Baltimore Chapter’s members of the Board of Director must notify PMI® in writing and follow the component dissolution procedure as defined in PMI’s policy.
+The Baltimore Chapter’s members of the Board of Director must notify PMI® in writing and follow the chapter dissolution procedure as defined in PMI’s policy.

 Section 4.
 Should the Baltimore Chapter dissolve for any reason, its assets shall be dispersed to a charitable organization designated by the voting membership after the payment of just, reasonable and supported debts, consistent with applicable legal requirements.